adobe/aepsdk-target-android/Documentation/getting-started.md

 > We recommend that, instead of passing the property token as a mbox parameter, you use an Experience Platform Launch configuration so that Target can pass the token.
 If the token is passed both in an Experience Platform Launch configuration, and as a mbox parameter, the token that was provided as the mbox parameter is discarded.

 > **Warning**
 > Currently, the `target.sessiontimeout` value can only be configured programmatically.
-For more information, see [updateConfiguration](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference#programmatic-updates-to-configuration).
+For more information, see [updateConfiguration](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/api-reference.md#updating-the-configuration-programmatically).

 ## Additional information

+* Get familiar with the various APIs offered by the AEP SDK by checking out the [Adobe Target API reference](./api-reference.md).
 * Want to get your Target client code?
 See the **Client** row in [Configure mbox.js](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/implement-target-for-client-side-web.html?lang=en).
 * What is an mbox?
 See [How Target works in mobile apps](https://experienceleague.adobe.com/docs/target/using/implement-target/mobile-apps/mobile-how-target-works-mobile-apps.html?lang=en).
 * What is Analytics for Target \(A4T\)?
 See [Adobe Analytics as the reporting source for Adobe Target \(A4T\)](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html?lang=en).